ALE-OPENNESS/O2G_Python_user_collection_sample/README.md

 For **example**: myo2g-server.com 443 adminuser1 adminuserpassword1 False True

-If the user is an **admin** user, the application will collect all the information of the users belonging to the same entity as the admin user.
+If the user is an **admin** user, the application will collect all the information of the users belonging to the same cost center as the admin user.
 If the user is a "basic" user, only his information are collected.